Diosix hypervisor

 Load the hypervisor

-2. Configure the target system’s M-mode bootloader or firmware to load the binary payload directly into physical memory (typically starting at physical RAM address 0x80000000) and jump to its entry point.
+2. Configure the M-mode bootloader to load the binary into RAM (typically starting at 0x80000000) and jump to its entry point.